-As a result of crude oil pollution, soil physical properties such as pore spaces might be clogged which reduces soil aeration, infiltration of water into the soil, decreased saturated hydraulic conductivity and increased bulk density of the soil which may affect plant growth.
-Crude oil which is denser than water may reduce and restrict permeability.
-Oil pollution of soil can also leads to build up of essential nutrients such as organic carbon, available phosphorus, exchangeable calcium and exchangeable magnesium and non-essential nutrients like lead, zinc, iron and copper in soil and the eventual translocation in plant tissues [5].
-Although some heavy metals at low concentrations are essential micronutrients for plants, but at high concentrations they may cause metabolic disorders and growth inhibition for most of the plant species [6].
-All these possibilities deserve empirical studies to establish their reality or otherwise.
-Generally, there is scanty literature information on the use of some tropical plant to clean up oil contaminated soils, Therefore, the main objective of this particular study was to examine the effects of crude oil contamination on soil physical properties and chemical properties and to identify the plant best suited for phytoremediation of the soil.
+As a result of crude oil pollution, soil physical properties such as pore spaces might be 63 clogged which reduces soil aeration, infiltration of water into the soil, decreased saturated 64 hydraulic conductivity and increased bulk density of the soil which may affect plant growth.
+65 Crude oil which is denser than water may reduce and restrict permeability.
+Oil pollution of soil 66 can also lead to build up of essential nutrients such as organic carbon, available phosphorus, 67 exchangeable calcium and exchangeable magnesium and non-essential nutrients like lead, zinc, 68 iron and copper in soil and the eventual translocation in plant tissues [12].
+Although some heavy 69 metals at low concentrations are essential micronutrients for plants, but at high concentrations 70 they may cause metabolic disorders and growth inhibition for most of the plant species [13].
+All 71 72 these possibilities deserve empirical studies to establish their reality or otherwise.
+Generally, there is scanty literature information on the use of some tropical plant to clean up oil 73 contaminated soils, Therefore, the main objective of this study was to examine the effects of 74 crude oil contamination on soil physiochemical properties and to identify the plant best suited for 75 phytoremediation of the soil.
+76

-2. MATERIALS AND METHODS
+78 2.
+MATERIALS AND METHODS

-2.1 Description of the Experimental Site
+80 2.1 Description of the Experimental Site

-The experiment was carried out in 2015 planting season at the Teaching and Research Farm of the Faculty of Agriculture and Natural Resources Management, Enugu State University of Science and Technology, Nigeria (06°52'N, 07°15'E and elevation 450 m above sea level).
-The area has an annual rainfall of 1700 - 2010 mm.
+The experiment was carried out in 2015 planting season at the Teaching and Research Farm of the Faculty of Agriculture and Natural Resources Management, Enugu State University of Science and Technology, Nigeria $(06^{\circ}52'N, 07^{\circ}15'E \text{ and } elevation 450 \text{ m above sea level})$.
+The area has an annual rainfall which ranges from 1700 - 2010 mm.
 The rainfall pattern is bimodal and is between April and October, and the dry season is between November and March.
-The soil's textural class is loam with an isohyperthermic soil temperature regime [7] and is classified as Typic Paleustult [8].
+The soil's textural class is sandy loam with an isohyperthermic soil temperature regime [14] and is classified as Typic Paleudults of the order Utisol [15].

-2.2 Experimental Design and Field Operations
+89 2.2 Experimental Design and Field Operations

-Field trials were conducted using sixteen treatment combinations i.e. eight plants [Soy bean (Glycine max), cowpea (Vigna unguiculata), groundnut (Arachis hypogaea), African yam bean (Sphenostylis stenocarpa), vetiver grass (Chrysopogon zizanioides), maize (Zea mays), carpet grass (Axonopus fissifolius) and spear grass (Heteropogon contortus)] and two soil amendments (petroleum treated soil and petroleum untreated soil).
-The treatments were laid out in a split-plot randomized complete block design with three replications.
+Field trials were conducted using sixteen treatment combinations (Table 1) i.e. eight plants [Soy bean (Glycine max), cowpea (Vigna unguiculata), groundnut (Arachis hypogaea), African yam bean (Sphenostylis stenocarpa), vetiver grass (Chrysopogon zizanioides), maize (Zea mays), carpet grass (Axonopus fissifolius) and spear grass (Heteropogon contortus)] and two soil amendments (petroleum treated soil and petroleum untreated soil).
+The treatments were laid out in a split-plot in a randomized complete block design with three replications.
 The main plot comprised of the soil amendments and the sub-plots comprised of the eight plants.